-- Speed humps or speed cushions are not typically used on collector or arterial streets. - Consider using raised crosswalks at intersections to slow traffic turning onto the traffic-calmed street from a major street.
+- Speed humps and raised crosswalks impact bicyclist comfort.
+The approach profile should preferably be sinusoidal or flat. - Speed humps or speed cushions are not typically used on collector or arterial streets. - Consider using raised crosswalks at intersections to slow traffic turning onto the traffic-calmed street from a major street.